hisarciklilar/fun_fact_stats/README.md

 ## Credits

-- The folowing fonts are obtained from [Google Fonts](https://fonts.google.com).
+- The following fonts are obtained from [Google Fonts](https://fonts.google.com).
 - The icons used for Social media links <green> and the arrow key on page xx are </green> obtianed from [Font Awesome](https://fontawesome.com/).